calebv2/SCTool-Tracker/README.md

 ### Twitch Integration

-The tracker offers comprehensive Twitch integration with advanced configuration options:
+The tracker offers Twitch integration with advanced configuration options:

 #### Authentication and Connection
 1. **OAuth Authentication**: Secure OAuth authentication flow for connecting to Twitch